You can receive grants and support to help you complete your neighbourhood plan.

 - Groups undertaking site assessments and housing site allocations: Groups who are undertaking a site assessment for a site allocation, OR groups who are allocating sites for housing or mixed development can now be considered complex – allowing them to apply for additional support for complex groups (technical support and grants of up to £15,000).

 Neighbourhood Planning programme post-2018

 The Department for Communities and Local Government have announced they are expecting to continue the Neighbourhood Planning programme past March 2018.
-Confirmation of the details of the new programme of support will be revealed in due course.
+You can read about the proposed new programme here.

 In anticipation of this new programme, please take note of the closure dates for Technical Support and Grants below and you can read the full details on our blog.

 All groups are eligible to apply for total grant funding of up to £9,000 over the three year programme from 2015-18.